sansbacher/todo-task-manager/API-Based/readme.md

 And now there's a [Second-Sorting-Filtering-Pagination](https://github.com/sansbacher/todo-task-manager/tree/master/API-Based/Second-Sorting-Filtering-Pagination) folder that has additional features added - Sorting, Filtering, and Pagination.
 Setup is the same, just a different "public" folder.

+There's also a [Third-Profile-Avatar](https://github.com/sansbacher/todo-task-manager/tree/master/API-Based/Third-Profile-Avatar) folder that has added a Profile Picture / Avatar.
+Setup remains the same, just a new "public" folder.

 There may be other versions with additional functions/features to come!